BOARD OF DIRECTORS

-Allison Moore, President and Founder of HNF, divides her time between her homes in Manhattan and Amagansett, NY, with her husband, Robert, and her two young sons.
+Allison Moore, CEO and Founder of HNF, divides her time between her homes in Manhattan and Amagansett, NY, with her husband, Robert, and her two young sons.
 Moore founded HNF in 2001 after a hospital mishap in which she was treated with medications that exacerbated her CMT symptoms and made her legs weak and imbalanced.
-Her goal was to create one of the best storehouses of information about CMT in the country and also to raise awareness of CMT to both the general public and to medical professionals.
+Her goal was to create a foundation that would lead to the development of treatments and a cure for CMT and increased awareness so the world would recognize CMT as a household name.

 Joy Andal Kaye brings a strong human resources background to the HNF Board.
 Having served as Vice President in Human Resources at PaineWebber and Merrill Lynch Investment Banking Groups from 1992-1999 and Manager of University Relations at Apple Computer from 2000-2003, she recently was the Director of Business Recruitment at J.Crew.
 She now serves as Co-chair for the Annual HNF Golf Outing at Glen Arbor Golf Club.
 An avid golfer and runner, Joy also volunteers her time working with the First Tee Organization of Metropolitan New York as well as participating in Team Fox, the Michael J. Fox’s Parkinson Foundation.
 She is an alum of the MHS Class of 83 and has deep admiration for the work Allison and her family have been doing for HNF and is very excited to be joining the Board.
 Joy currently lives in Westchester County, NY with her husband, Eric, and her stepchildren, Jason and Sydney.